Easy to Use Legal Templates

 Convertible Note vs Advanced Subscription Agreement

-The most prominent difference between these two are interest rate and tax.
+The most prominent difference between these two is the interest rate and tax.
 The ASA has no interest rate applied and the repayment does not have to be within a specific time.
-Next, when Convertible Note Document is used, investors are not eligible for SEIS/EIS tax treatment but when ASA is used they can obtain SEIS/EIS relief.
+Next, when the Convertible Note Document is used, investors are not eligible for SEIS/EIS tax treatment but when ASA is used they can obtain SEIS/EIS relief.

 Alternatively, if you have only one (or very few) investor(s), you may use a Convertible Note Subscription Agreement.
 This document combines a Convertible Note Instrument and Convertible Note Subscription Letter but requires a slightly different approval and signing procedure.
 If you wish to use this approach, please contact us.

 There are numerous ways to construct a convertible note.
 You may agree with your investors that a different conversion pricing mechanism will apply, or in certain events, the investor will get money back instead of equity.
 If you wish to create convertible notes of different mechanisms, contact us.